Top 10 Raw Feeding Rules

 1. Majority muscle meat

+The most important part of a raw diet for your pet is meat.
 Muscle meat is one of the richest source of complete protein for our pets and should comprise around 70% of a raw diet.
 Pets should also obtain omega-3 fatty acids from fish, at least once per week.
-Salmon and sardines are both rich in omega-3’s and an easy way to integrate omega-3‘s into your pets’ diet.
+Salmon and sardines are both rich in omega-3’s and an easy way to integrate omega-3‘s into your pet's diet.

 2. Organs provide nutrients and probiotics